-*disclaimer: The dance knowledge section is based on our current observations, research, and/or interviews.
-What we write here is merely just to shed some light onto the subject to those interested in learning about these topics.
+*Disclaimer: The dance history section is based on research and/or interviews we’ve conducted.
+What we write here is to provide a starting point for those interested in learning more about these particular dance styles.
 We encourage you to also do your own research and search for the truth yourselves!
-We will continue to update these with every bit of information we can find.
-If you’d like to contribute to any of these sections, feel free to contact us.
+We will continue to update these with every bit of information we can find along the way.
+If you’d like to contribute to any of these history sections, feel free to contact us.
 Enjoy!

 Mid 80′s – early 90′s

 Dance driven songs like Gucci II Crew’s “The Cabbage Patch” and B Fats’ “Woppit”, set the tone.
-The party dances being done to Hip-Hop music gave birth to Hip-Hop Dance.
+The party dances being done to Hip-Hop music laid the foundation and vocabulary to the style.
 Later years, there were moves like the Running Man, Roger Rabbit, Criss Cross, among many others.
 Reggae dances also had an influence on Hip-Hop dance with moves like the Butterfly, Bogle, and Pepper Seed.

-Music during the golden era of Hip-Hop which used a lot more funk, soul, and jazz samples gave it that sound and vibe that also brought a different energy in the dance.
-Outside of the party dances, the way dancers would freestyle to hip-hop during this era gave the dance that raw identity that I will never forget when I first saw it.
+Music during the Golden Era of Hip-Hop (mid 80′s to early 90′s) used a lot more funk, soul, and jazz samples in it’s production.
+It gave it that sound and vibe that also brought a different energy in the dance.
+Outside of the party dances, the way dancers would freestyle to Hip-Hop during this era gave the dance that raw identity that I will never forget when I first saw it.

 In the New York Area, one of the groups most noted as pioneers of Hip-Hop dance, is the group Elite Force, also known as The Mop Tops.
 There were dancers like Misfits, and Wiseguys, who were also well-known Hip-Hop dancers of that time.
 The unique styles of these groups has influenced many dancers to this day.
 They were featured dancers in Alive TV’s documentary segment, “Wreckin Shop from Brooklyn”, as well as House documentary called “House of Trey”.
 Hip-Hop music and dance was very raw during this era.

-Even a few music artists danced during these days, like Big Daddy Kane, MC Hammer (I don’t care what people say about him, this guy got down!), and Kid N’ Play.
+Even a few music artists danced during these days, like Big Daddy Kane, MC Hammer, and Kid N’ Play.
 Members from later groups like Jurassic 5, Pharcyde, Divine Styler, and Black Eyed Peas also had some sort of freestyle dance background prior.

 *New Jack Swing vs Hip-Hop

 Some people often refer to old school hip-hop dance as New Jack Swing, or Hype Dance.
 Mostly because some of these dances weren’t seen by the mainstream until they saw them in music videos.
-The term New Jack Swing was actually a name for a genre of R&B music in the 90’s.
-Teddy Riley (producer and artist) was the creator of this New Jack Swing sound, and a lot of the other music videos that fell along this genre also incorporated Hip-Hop dancers in them.
-So people probably associated the dancing with the music, also calling the dance they saw, New Jack Swing.
-To many originals and pioneers of Hip-Hop dance though, they always called the dances Hip-Hop and not New Jack Swing, for the dance steps were created even before New Jack Swing music was created.
+The term New Jack Swing is actually the original name for a genre of R&B music in the 90’s.
+Teddy Riley (producer and artist) was the creator of this New Jack Swing sound.
+The general public probably associated the dance with the music, also calling the dance they saw, New Jack Swing.
+To many originals and pioneers of Hip-Hop dance though, they just called it Hip-Hop, for the dance steps were created even before New Jack Swing music was created.

 Late 90s – 2000′s/Now

 New York was always known as the mecca of Hip-Hop, originally.
-But more and more regions were producing their own Hip-Hop music sound.
-Different regions around the US had their distinct twist on Hip-Hop music, and the same also applied to the dance.
-Over the years, New York still introduced many party dances like the Harlem Shake, etc. The Southern Hip-Hop sound was also getting more popular, and a lot of moves came out of that Area, ATL stomp, Bankhead Bounce, etc. South Central LA introduced it’s Krumping dance style, and Oakland CA introduced a style called TURF.
+But more and more regions were producing their own sound within Hip-Hop music.
+Different regions around the US had their distinct flavor on Hip-Hop music, and the same also applied to the dance.
+Over the years, New York still introduced many party dances like the Harlem Shake, etc. The Southern Hip-Hop sound was also getting more popular, and a lot of moves came out of that Area, ATL stomp, Bankhead Bounce, etc. South Central LA introduced the Krumping dance style, and Oakland CA introduced a style called TURF.
 New York’s next generation of dancers have styles called Get Lite/Lite Feet, and Flexing (although Flexing is more rooted from Dancehall), as with other cities like Memphis Jookin’, and Jerkin’ from LA.

 *New Style vs Hip-Hop

 *One thing that we are noticing more with all the vocabulary and terminology in Hip-Hop dance is that different cities may have different names for certain steps.
 For those just starting out with this dance, the best thing to do is just learn the step and essence of the dance, and keep an open mind when it comes to whatever people name it.
-Respect that city’s history when it comes to how they named that step.
-Whether we agree or not, many dance steps have already been done in the past at some point, either from jazz, lindy hop, african, salsa, etc, so keeping an open mind will only give you insight on how all dance styles and movements are related and also the cultural importance behind social dance.
+Respect each city’s history when it comes to how they named that step.
+Whether we agree or not, many dance steps have already been done in the past at some point, either from jazz, Lindy hop, African, salsa, etc, so keeping an open mind will only give you insight on how all dance styles and movements are connected and also the cultural importance behind social dance.